 - 1. A patient has a right to be informed of their patient rights and responsibilities and to have these rights followed by their physicians, nurses and other healthcare staff.
-This information is provided in a manner tailored to me the need of the patient. - 2.
-A patient has the right to quality, considerate, and respectful care given by competent personnel and to expect that professional standards are continually maintained. - 3.
-A patient has a right to medical and nursing care and treatment without discrimination based upon race, color, religion, sex, sexual preference, national origin or source of payment. - 4.
+This information is provided in a manner tailored to meet the need of the patient. - 2.
+A patient has the right to quality, dignified, and respectful care given by competent personnel and to expect that professional standards are continually maintained. - 3.
+A patient has a right to medical and nursing care and treatment without discrimination based upon age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, gender identity or expression, or source of payment. - 4.
 A patient has the right to participate in care decisions.
 Patients have the right to participate in the development and implementation of their plan of care.
 This includes the right to participate in the discharge plan and pain management plan. - 5.
 Patients have the right to have a family member or representative of their choice and to have their own physician notified promptly of their admission to the hospital. - 6.
 Patients have the right to be involved in care planning and treatment, including any revisions to the patient's plan of care and treatment.
 This includes information on their health status, diagnosis, and prognosis. - 7.
 A patient has the right to make informed decisions regarding his or her care.
 A patient has the right to designate a surrogate decision maker when the patient is unable to make decisions regarding health care.
-Alternatively, the patient has the right to exclude family members from participating in his or her health care decisions. - 8.
+The patient also has the right to exclude family members from participating in his or her health care decisions. - 8.
 A patient has the right to selection of post-hospital extended care providers, as long as they can provide appropriate care needed by the patient, such as hospice providers, home health care and nursing home placement. - 9.
-Patients have the right to know what hospital rules and regulations apply to their conduct. - 10.
-A competent patient has the right to refuse or request care.
-This includes the right to refuse any drug, treatment, or procedure offered by the hospital, to the extent permitted by law.
-A physician shall inform the patient of the medical consequences of his or her refusal of any drug, treatment, or procedure.
+Patients have the right to know what hospital rules and regulations apply to their conduct.